ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 45 minutes.
 Worked on Portfolio.
 It's plain, like vanilla, but it's almost done for a basic website.

 **Thoughts**: I swear, Brackets has a mind of it's own.
 I edited a page, hit ctrl + s and then clicked save all and moved onto to the next page to edit and when I returned to the previous page, Brackets had erased my code.
 Whaddup with that???

+### Day 30: March 7th, 2017

+**Today's Progress**: Coded for 30 minutes.
+Wrote my first blog post (very short) but it worked and is still there after the pull request and merge!

+**Thoughts**: So I keep editing my html pages, I click save and then create a pull request and merge the files but the text I added to the index.html pages disappears!
+I think it has something to do with the markdown files I've created for each page.
+I think I need to delete those.